Deutsche Telekom lifts T-Mobile US stake in SoftBank swap deal | Business

 Deutsche Telekom has struck a $7 billion share-swap deal with SoftBank Group to increase its stake in U.S. unit T-Mobile and sold its Dutch unit in a major shake-up that strengthens the German group's transatlantic focus.

-"But we are not just increasing our stake in T-Mobile US – we are welcoming SoftBank as a new key investor and strategic partner for Deutsche Telekom."
 As part of the complex transaction, Deutsche Telekom will trigger option agreements, enabling it to lock in an average price of $109 per share for the 65 million T-Mobile shares it is acquiring, below last week's closing price of $136.
+Deutsche Telekom had options to lift its stake in T-Mobile US above 50%, Hoettges told a briefing, either by exercising further options or sitting out the $60 billion in share buybacks that the U.S. company plans in the coming years.

+Potential proceeds from a deal to sell its telecoms infrastructure unit, which is worth 15-20 billion euros $17.8-$23.7 billion), could also be deployed in pursuit of that goal as early as 2022, said one person close to the matter.
 For SoftBank founder Masayoshi Son, the share swap deal substitutes a residual stake in the U.S. business for a strategic holding in Deutsche Telekom, which is also present in a dozen European countries.
-SoftBank is trading T-Mobile shares whose value was pegged under the option deals for future upside in Deutsche Telekom shares that Marcel Claure, it's lead executive on the deal, said were "significantly undervalued".

-"I'm a big believer that Deutsche Telekom stock has material upside," Claure told a news briefing, also highlighting potential collaboration in areas such as digital payments, where SoftBank has broad exposure.
+"I'm a big believer that Deutsche Telekom stock has material upside," said SoftBank's chief operating officer, Marcel Claure, highlighting potential collaboration in areas such as digital payments, where SoftBank has broad exposure.
 SoftBank has agreed not to sell its Deutsche Telekom shares before the end of 2024.

-Shares in SoftBank, which is the world's biggest tech investor through its Vision Fund portfolio, rallied 10% on the news in Tokyo, while Deutsche Telekom rose 1.1% in Frankfurt.
-"We believe the deal value to Deutsche Telekom is advantageous," said Jefferies analyst Ulrich Rathe, pointing to the 20% discount on T-Mobile shares.
+Shares in SoftBank, the world's biggest tech investor through its Vision Fund portfolio, rallied 10% on the news in Tokyo, while Deutsche Telekom erased initial gains to trade little changed.
+DUTCH EXIT

 Still, with Deutsche Telekom carrying a debt load of nearly 130 billion euros, the extent of its existing leverage meant it was always going to be hard to pay cash to gain majority control over T-Mobile US.
 Under the share swap deal, Deutsche Telekom will issue 225 million new shares valued at 20 euros - 12% above their current market price - to SoftBank.